LiorItzhak/IntroComputerVisionCourseProject/README.md

 ![png](MD/output_86_1.png)

-Note that with much smaller vector we can get almost the same results as the huge first vector
+Note that with a much smaller vector, we can get almost the same results as the huge first vector.

-this technique can easily decrease the complexity of the evaluations
+This technique can easily decrease the complexity of the evaluations.

 ### K-Means Algorithem For Unsupervised  Learning

-After we created the 'machine' that can calculate the locations of input images in the space in a way that separate them commonly by thier classes, we can use this machine to handle an new alfabets without any labels and try to separate its characters into classes
+After we created the 'machine' that can calculate the locations of input images in the space in a way that separates them commonly by their classes, we can use this machine to handle new alphabets without any labels and try to divide its characters into classes.

-K-Mean is a simple unsupervised algorithm that split the data into K differents clusters according their location in space
+K-Mean is a simple unsupervised algorithm that split the data into K different clusters according to their location in space.
+.

 ![KMEANS.png](images/KMEANS.png)